mustafaelghrib/kodeec/README.md

 - Create a file and name it to `.backend.hcl` under `infrastructure` folder.
 - Copy the content of file `.backend.hcl.sample` inside it and fill the values.

+**Setup Secrets:**
+- Create a file with the name `.secrets.auto.tfvars` under `infrastructure` folder.
+- Copy the contents of file `.secrets.auto.tfvars.sample` inside it and fill the values.

 **Run Terraform Commands:**

 - terraform init